BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Not going to explain each parameter, they all have a tooltip in the `Sidebar`, just read them.

 > Do not edit `Intensity`.
-I think it does nothing in the actual game {.is-warning}
+I think it does nothing in the actual game, haven't really tested though {.is-warning}

 Don't forget, that you can also change its size using `Edit shape bounds tool` (square with dots with a rhombus shaped square inside) in the tool bar